Search element - Quick search bar

 • adequate lactation break time

-• access to a refrigerator to safely store expressed breastmilk
+• a refrigerator to store expressed breastmilk safely

-storage or designated space to keep your electric breast pump or manual breast pump
+• a place to store your electric or manual breast pump

 Breastfeeding at work